Tips For a Better Night’s Sleep

 A study conducted some years ago by the University of New South Wales found that after 17-19 hours without sleep their test subjects performed some test functions equivalent to someone who had a blood alcohol content of .05%.

 Swapping sleep for sick days

-, Ph.D., a behavioral sleep specialist says.
-Consistently sleeping fewer than six hours a night makes you more likely to catch a cold, finds a 2015 study
+"When you sleep poorly, you have three times the amount of sickness," Richard Shane, Ph.D., a behavioral sleep specialist says.
+Consistently sleeping fewer than six hours a night makes you more likely to catch a cold, finds a 2015 study.

 Sleeping doesn't mean the brain turns off

 On the contrary, scientists have found that when we sleep, our brains retain memories, rehearse important information and create pathways that allow us to recall things that occurred during the day that we may have forgotten during periods of awareness.

 Harvard School of Public Health cites, "A growing body of research suggests that there's a link between how much people sleep and how much they weigh.
 In general, children and adults who get too little sleep tend to weigh more than those who get enough sleep."